-Vacuum Switch Function
+Vacuum Switch Function24

-A vacuum switch controls the low vacuum warning light and the vacuum pump (see OPERATING FEATURES for location of vacuum switch): The power switch activates the warning light and the pump, which evacuates the vacuum pads.19 After the lifter attains a vacuum level sufficient for lifting the maximum load weight (hereafter, "minimum lifting level"), the vacuum switch automatically turns off the pump and the warning light.20 In order to maintain sufficient vacuum, the vacuum switch automatically turns on the pump and warning light again before vacuum decreases to a level that is lower than the minimum lifting level.
+A vacuum switch controls the vacuum pump and the vacuum lift light (see OPERATING FEATURES for location of vacuum switch).
+When the power switch located on the lifter is in the "on" position (), activating the apply function engages the vacuum pump, which evacuates the vacuum pads.
+After the lifter attains a vacuum level sufficient for lifting the maximum load weight (hereafter, "minimum lifting level"), the vacuum switch automatically turns off the pump and turns on the lift light.25 In order to maintain sufficient vacuum, the vacuum switch automatically turns on the pump and turns off the lift light again before vacuum decreases to a level that is lower than the minimum lifting level.